ZheTaoGuo/SSP_Corporate-Pass-Booking/README.md

 ## Introduction

-A platform that facilitates the booking of corporate passes for internal Singapore Sports School Staff.
+A pass management web application system that facilitates the booking of corporate passes for internal Singapore Sports School Staff.

 ## Requirements